 In this instance, you should consider going bare.

 Dresses that are tighter or naturally have more support are such examples.

 In this instance, however, you may want to consider applying some non-adhesive nipple covers to make sure there is no risk on a special day!

 Do You Need A Bra With A Corset Wedding Dress?

 You do not need to wear a bra under a corset dress, so long as the dress is appropriately sized and is not too big or small.

 In fact, corset dresses are considered by many to be a substitute and alternative for the need to wear a bra.
 Some will even state that they are more comfortable and easier on the back than wearing a bra.

 However, depending on your body type, you may want to consider wearing a bra with your corset dress.
 This is more likely with underbust corsets or those with larger chest sizes.

-Some coreset dresses will even come with inserts for this reason.
+Some corset dresses will even come with inserts for this reason.

-But again, what you decide to do will ultimately comes down to personal preference.
+But again, what you decide to do will ultimately come down to personal preference.